ajnelson/regxml_extractor/README.md

     ./bootstrap.sh
     ./configure && make install

 The Git repository includes the expected versions of Hivex, The Sleuth Kit and Fiwalk.
-Instead of running the Git clones below, you can instead run from the `regxml_extractor` source directory:
+Instead of running the Git clones below, you can instead run from the `regxml_extractor` cloned source directory:

     git submodule init
     git submodule update

-You can then find Hivex, TSK and Fiwalk in the deps/ directory.
+You can then find Hivex, TSK with Fiwalk, and DFXML in the `deps/` directory.

 ### OS X

-We have built RegXML Extractor on a fresh instance of OS X Lion (10.7.4) by installing from the source websites:
+We have built RegXML Extractor on fresh instances of OS X Lion (10.7.4) and Snow Leopard Server (10.6.8) by installing from the source websites:

-* XCode (AppStore)
+* XCode (AppStore in Lion, Apple Developer Site for Snow Leopard)
 * MacPorts (macports.org)
+* Git (git-scm.com) (just needed for Snow Leopard)

-XCode 4.3.3 requires the command line tools (which include gcc and git) be installed through XCode's Preferences -> Downloads -> Components -> Command Line Tools.
+In Lion, XCode 4.3.3 requires the command line tools (which include `gcc` and `git`) be installed through XCode's Preferences -> Downloads -> Components -> Command Line Tools.

-For a dependency of The SleuthKit, we installed Java by invoking an auto-installer.
-On a command line, just type `java -version` and an installer prompt appears.

-Then with ports, we installed these packages to build the dependencies from Git source:

-INSTALLED: automake autoconf ocaml pkgconfig libtool NOT YET INSTALLED: libxml2-devel python-devel openssl-devel

-#### OS X Snow Leopard

-* XCode (Apple Developer site)
-* MacPorts (macports.org)
-* git (git-scm.com)

-* easy_install argparse

 ## Running